CamyH/ColourCodeFinder/README.md

 # ColourCodeFinder
-A simple program which will let you search for colours and get their corrosponding hex colour code.
+A simple program that will let you search for colours and get their corresponding hex and RGB colour codes.
 <br />Using: https://jonasjacek.github.io/colors/